 git checkout main && \ git pull && \ git checkout stable && \ git pull && \ git rebase main && \ git push

 Both methods of publishing will also create a new Github release and generate release notes from our Pull Requests.
 This is done by the

 lerna-changelog package.
 Only Pull Requests with labels will be included.
 Release Notes can be viewed at github.com/grouparoo/grouparoo/releases.

 You can also publish packages manually via the

 /bin/publish script in this repo.
 This is the same script that CI uses.
 If you are on the the

-master branch, you will be publishing the pre-release
+main branch, you will be publishing the pre-release

 alpha packages, and if you are on the